-Our cars haven’t been getting the usual amount of use over the past few months with so many of us heeding the guidelines to stay at home.
+The COVID-19 pandemic has put the brakes on driving for a lot of people, who have parked their cars and are heeding the guidelines to stay at home.
 They’re working from home or no longer have a job to drive to.
 Instead of weekly grocery runs, they’re ordering food and just about everything else online.
-Now, most neighbourhoods are full of parked cars and resemble carparks.
+Now, many neighbourhoods are full of parked cars and resemble used car lots.

 The battery loses its charge

 It might come as a surprise, but your car is still working even when you’re not driving it.
 “Just like your laptop or mobile phone, your car battery is running the computer inside your vehicle at all times,” says Joe Akers, director of operations at Cowles Nissan.
 If you’re not going to be driving your car for a few weeks, Akers recommends placing your vehicle on a trickle charger.
 “These chargers continue to supply power to a car battery when the vehicle is not in use,” Akers says.
 Oh, and don’t forget to remove the phone charger, dash-cam, and any other power-consuming devices plugged into the cigarette lighter port.
 “These devices slowly seep your juice, too,” notes Jesse Yuvali owner of Jesses’ Garage European Auto Repair.

 Tyres get flat spots and lose pressure